Homemade Pumpkin Gnocchi

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.

-For the brown butter sage sauce you only need two ingredients:
+For the sage brown butter sauce, you only need two ingredients:

 Useful tools and equipment